Mining in Namibia: Employment

 In 2019, the mining industry paid over 300 million dollars in wages and salaries and provided 16,324 direct jobs with 9,027 permanent employees.
 Temporary jobs figured out 800, while 6,515 were contractor jobs.

 In February 2020, mining operations were suspended at Tschudi because the oxide ore body was depleted, provocating the loss of 66 direct contractor jobs.
 For the same cause, mining operations ceased at Skorpion Zinc, and the mine closed due to safety concerns.
 Around 1,500 jobs were lost.

 Depending on economic up and downswings, mining provided for around 6,000 to 8,000 direct jobs between 2007 and 2014.
 The artisans for the industry are educated in the Namibian Institute of Mining and Technology (NIMT) in Arandis, Keetmanshoop, and Tsumeb, as well as at University of Namibia (UNAM)'s Faculty of Engineering and Information Technology in Ongwediva.
 Namibia University of Science and Technology (NUST)'s Faculty of Engineering in Windhoek also provides mining education.
+The global push for transition and energy minerals has sparked economic concerns among local communities.
+According to an investigation by journalist Tracy Tafirenyika in The Namibian, residents in towns like Uis have reported feeling excluded from employment opportunities and economic benefits despite an increase in heavy mining traffic.